You beat cancer by how you live, why you live, and in the manner in which you live.– Stuart Scott

 Also, plan to communicate your overall health status.
 There are factors that increase your risk of developing kidney cancer:

-Life insurance with no physical required is available to cancer survivors and cancer patients.
+Life insurance with no exam required is available to cancer survivors and cancer patients.

 For many, there is zero interest in participating in a medical exam during a life insurance application.